lucasmike/codesnippets/README.md

 # codesnippets
 Random pieces of useful code

+### countries.json
+List of countries with ISO country codes both alpha 2 and alpha 3 codes

+### lambda-express-app.js
-lambda-express-app.js: template for an AWS Lambda express app
+A simple template for an AWS Lambda express app